mongkuen/gatsby/posts/005-create-gatsby-open-source-plugin.md

 Depending on what type of files your plugin utilizes, you may have to ignore `gatsby-node.js`, `gatsby-browser.js`, `gatsby-ssr.js`, `index.js`, all 3, or more.
 In my case I only have to build and ignore `gatsby-browser.js` and `index.js`

-Note that if the parent Gatsby project is tracking changes vit git, you'll want to ignore the local dev plugin folder in the parent project.
+Note that if the parent Gatsby project is tracking changes via git, you'll want to ignore the local dev plugin folder in the parent project.

 1. Initialize git inside plugin folder `plugins/gatsby-plugin-page-transitions/`
 2. Create `plugins/gatsby-plugin-page-transitions/.gitignore` file